sebader/azure-samples-collection/VmssProxySolution/README.md

 - The template contains an Azure Bastion host for easy debugging.
 You can use that as a jump host onto the nodes of the VMSS.
 If you don't need or want that, just remove it from the template.
 It also deploys the required subnet `AzureBastionSubnet` into the VNET.

 - Of course, you might want to deploy the VMSS and the internal LB into an existing VNET.
-This is absolutley possible.
+This is absolutely possible.
 You just need to modify the corresponding sections of the ARM template.

 - The template also deployed a public Load Balancer.
-This is neccessary, as otherwise the nodes of the VMSS, which have only a private IP, don't have any NAT-way to get out to the internet.
+This is necessary, as otherwise the nodes of the VMSS, which have only a private IP, don't have any NAT-way to get out to the internet.
 The public load balancer thus contains a dummy-rule on port 65000.
 As long as nothing is running on that port on the nodes, this is not a problem.

 - This repo contains a sample cloud-init configuration file, which is much easier to read and modify then the string inside the `customData` field of the ARM template.
 To bring this config into a shape that can be used in the template, you have to remove all line breaks and escape chars.
 You can use this handy script to do that: https://github.com/anhowe/azure-util/blob/master/deployer/templates/vmsscloudinit/cloudinit/gen-oneline.py